chrishoermann/zod-prisma-types/Readme.md

 > default: `false`

 In Prisma `Decimal` fields are represented by the [decimal.js](https://mikemcl.github.io/decimal.js/) library as stated in the [prisma docs](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-fields#working-with-decimal).
-So by default the `Prisma.Decimal` type is used to validate `Decimal` fields by using the built in typeguard `isDecimal(value)` to check if the field value is a `Decimal`.
+By default the `Prisma.Decimal` type is used to validate `Decimal` fields by using the built in typeguard `isDecimal(value)` to check if the field value is a `Decimal`.

 ```prisma
 model MyModel {